Special Man Industries

-Special Man Industries is proud to announce its third release, “Baby Girl,” a single written by King James, and translated into Louisiana French and performed by Louis Michot (singer/fiddler of Grammy-winning avant-Cajun band Lost Bayou Ramblers) & the Special Men (Special Man Industries’ house band).
-This release will be available exclusively via digital download and limited edition 45 rpm record on November 16th, 2018.
+Special Man Industries is proud to announce its fourth release, “Eh La Bas” by Leyla McCalla & the Special Men (the Special Man Industries house band) b/w “Eat That Chicken” by the Special Man Brass Band.
+This release will be available exclusively via digital download and limited edition 45 rpm record on March 1, 2019.

 Special Man Industries’ mission is to develop, produce, and distribute New Orleans’ finest sound recordings for the world’s most discerning listeners.
 “We aim to represent the wild spectrum of genres that have germinated and flowered in the rich soil of New Orleans and its surrounding areas, with an understanding that we are on the northern side of a cultural phenomenon centered in the Caribbean,” says King James.
 The initial releases were King James & the Special Men’s album debut last year, Act Like You Know, then Segarra’s single earlier this year, then Michot’s 7” followed up by a single from world-renowned recording artist Leyla McCalla early in 2019.